Nerdpie/bitburner-scripts/README_SETUP.md

 ## File Hierarchy

 The destination server of your scripts is determined by their file hierarchy.
-The file hierarchy consists of a basepath (default `/servers`), a server name and the script path.
+The file hierarchy consists of a base path (default `/servers`), a server name and the script path.
-This means a file with the path `servers/home/lib/utils.ts` will be placed on the home server, in the lib folder as utils.js while a file with the path `servers/pserv-1/hack.ts` would be placed on pserv-1 as `hack.js`.
+This means a file with the path `servers/home/lib/utils.ts` will be placed on the home server, in the lib folder as utils.js while a file with the path `servers/pserv-1/hack.ts` would be placed on `pserv-1` as `hack.js`.
 If a server does not exist a warning will be printed to the console.

 Now any changes made to scripts inside the server folders will automatically be uploaded to Bitburner.